SandroBCIT/D3Lab5/README.md

 # D3Lab5
-Hi welcome to my readme
+Hey welcome to my readme
 # Section 1
 this repo is useless :D